AndreGuo/ITMLUT/README.md

 # 1. A quick glance to all AI-3D-LUT algorithms

-Here are all AI-3D-LUT as far as we know (last updated 17/11/2023), please jump to them if interested.
+Here are all AI-3D-LUT (look-up table) as far as we know (last updated 17/11/2023), please jump to them if interested.

 **Note that**: These AI-LUTs are all for image-to-iamge low-level vision tasks, non-3D AI-LUTs for other CV tasks *e.g.* [SR-LUT](https://openaccess.thecvf.com/content/CVPR2021/papers/Jo_Practical_Single-Image_Super-Resolution_Using_Look-Up_Table_CVPR_2021_paper.pdf), [MuLUT](https://link.springer.com/content/pdf/10.1007/978-3-031-19797-0_14), [VA-LUT](https://arxiv.org/pdf/2303.00334v1) (**super-resolution**, non-3D-LUT), [MEFLUT](https://openaccess.thecvf.com/content/ICCV2023/papers/Jiang_MEFLUT_Unsupervised_1D_Lookup_Tables_for_Multi-exposure_Image_Fusion_ICCV_2023_paper.pdf) (**multi-exposure fusion**, 1D-LUT), [SA-LuT-Nets](https://link.springer.com/content/pdf/10.1007/978-3-030-59719-1_22.pdf) (**medical imaging**) *etc.* are not included.
 Such LUTs is different from ours, since they may not even involve an interpolation process.